 If you have energy after dinner, it is possible to go out for a drink in one of the local bars or restaurants, but only during the peak season of July and August.
 If any bars remain open outside of these months, consider it a bonus!

 What is included in the course fees?

-The fees include all tuition, food, wine with dinner, a Chalet Survival Pack (PDF recipe book and chalet hosting guide, apron and oven gloves), linen and towels (not swimming towels), accommodation, transfers to/from Geneva airport or Bourg St Maurice train station, a detailed reference and assistance with securing a job.
+The fees include all tuition, food, wine with dinner, a Chalet Survival Pack (PDF recipe book and chalet hosting guide and apron), linen and towels (not swimming towels), accommodation, transfers to/from Geneva airport or Bourg St Maurice train station, a detailed reference and assistance with securing a job.
 The fees do not include activity excursions, insurance or flights.
 Please note that it is our company policy not to discount courses to fill places.
 The prices that we advertise are the prices that everyone on the course will pay (except for any publicly advertised early booking discounts, group booking discounts or friends and family discounts awarded).
 Whether you book one month or six months in advance of the course, you will pay the same as everyone else.